-- develop students’ abilities to analyze problems and formulate appropriate solutions
+- be able to analyze problems and formulate appropriate solutions;

-Additionally, the Business Administration and Economics Department participates in interdisciplinary majors in the following areas (B.S. degrees): Management Information Systems; and Business Administration and Ethics.
+Additionally, the Business Administration and Economics Department participates in interdisciplinary majors in the following areas (B.S. degrees): Business Administration/Computer Science Management Information Systems; and Business Administration and Ethics.
 Also, it offers an interdisciplinary B.A. degree in Commerce, Language, and Culture.

 210. Principles of Accounting I. (3 hours) This is a sequence course.
 It deals with the accounting policies, procedures, theories, and practices of merchandising and service concerns.
 Emphasis will be placed on the accounting cycle, balance sheet, income statement, partnerships and the Generally Accepted Accounting Principles (GAAP).
 Achieving proficiency in Excel Spreadsheet is a course requirement.
 Fall and Spring

 211. Principles of Accounting II.
 (3 hours) This is a continuation of BUA 210.
 Emphasis will be placed on long-term liabilities and shareholder’s equity, corporations, the statement of cash flows, analysis of financial statements, and managerial and cost accounting for decision making.
 Prerequisite: BUA 210 and proficiency in Excel spreadsheet.
 Fall and Spring

 300. Accounting/Management Information Systems.
 (3 hours) A study of the design of accounting information systems, including flowcharting, understanding specific accounting subsystems, using computerized accounting packages, and studying advanced spreadsheet applications.
 Prerequisites: BUA 211 and proficiency in Excel spreadsheet.
 Fall